Wasps RFC: London Wasps: 1999–2014

 In the 2002–03 European Challenge Cup, Wasps made their way to the final, where they met Bath.
-Though Bath beat them in numerous finals in the 1990s, the Wasps emerged as champions, beating Bath 48 to 30 at Madejski Stadium.
-Wasps end of season run to glory also included timely wins that saw them defeat the Northampton Saints, in the Premiership semi-final, after finishing second in the league table.
-This saw them face Gloucester in the final at Twickenham.
-Wasps' superior fitness saw them waltz past the Cherry and Whites and win their first English title since 1997, by 39 points to 3.
+Though Bath beat them in numerous finals in the 1990s, Wasps emerged as champions, winning 48–30 at the Madejski Stadium.
+They also defeated Northampton Saints in the Premiership semi-final, after finishing second in the league table.
+They then faced Gloucester in the final at Twickenham, to win in their first English title since 1997, by 39 points to 3.

 Wasps finished top of their pool in the 2003–04 Heineken Cup, where they went on to defeat Gloucester at the quarter-finals and won a final berth after beating Munster 37–32 in the semi-finals.
 They met Toulouse in the final at Twickenham, where they became champions, defeating the French side 27–20, winning their first Heineken Cup.
 Wasps followed up the win the following week, again at Twickenham, by beating Bath to retain the title of England's champion side, and complete a double.

-In December 2004 the RFU revealed that the team was to be disqualified from the Powergen Cup for fielding an ineligible player, hooker Jonny Barrett, in a sixth-round game versus Bristol.
+In December 2004 the RFU revealed that the team was to be disqualified from the Powergen Cup for fielding an ineligible player, hooker Jonny Barrett, in a sixth-round game against Bristol.
 Wasps went through the season well, after the cup glitch, and retained the English title for a second time, by beating Leicester Tigers in the final at Twickenham.
 Edwards, however, was not a totally happy man as Wasps conceded their first try of the three Premiership finals in the dying minutes.
 Warren Gatland signed off at Wasps with a rare smile to continue his coaching with Waikato in New Zealand.

 Ian McGeechan became the new Director of Rugby at Wasps from the 2005–06 season, taking over from Gatland.
 Wasps won the Powergen Anglo-Welsh Cup in the 2005–06 season, beating Llanelli Scarlets in the final at Twickenham.
-Before the 2006–07 season began, Wasps won the Middlesex 7's in Twickenham, beating Leicester Tigers in the final.
+Before the 2006–07 season began, Wasps won the Middlesex 7s in Twickenham, beating Leicester Tigers in the final.